Administration is a type of insolvency procedure designed to save companies from liquidation.

 Although liquidation is never the outcome any company director hopes for, sometimes bringing a swift end to a company in financial crisis can help directors to minimise their losses and offer some much needed relief from mounting debts and legal action.

-Entering the administration process is a big decision for any company to make, so it’s important to make sure that you’re going into it with your eyes wide open.
+Entering the administration process is a big decision for any company to make, so it’s important to make sure that you know exactly what the process involves.

 The process can vary depending on your company’s individual circumstances, but these are the general steps it will follow.